vsavkin/hammock/README.md

 }
 ```

-We need to configure Hammock to work with this class:
+The only thing we need to do in order to make Hammock work with this class is to provide serialization and deserialization functions.
+They are responsible for converting domain objects from/into resources.

 ```dart
 config.set({